 • That the main competition/performance/essential ceremony clashes with the same time as the exam and is an essential component that cannot be missed.

-If TASC determines that a special exam centre cannot go ahead the student will be eligible to receive derived exam ratings for that exam.
+If TASC determines that a special exam centre cannot go ahead the student will be eligible to receive Derived Exam Ratings for that exam.

 If schools have any questions about the requirements and applications for special exam centres, contact TASC using a ‘special exam centre’ TRACS task.
 Students can also contact us for more information.